BlenderCN/BlenderPython/bpy_data_texts.md

 **json**

-A general Python solution to this involving JSON writing and reading.
 JSON can easily be constructed from a dictionary and written to `bpy.data.texts` as a string.
 Imagine you have some dict of information, call it `my_dict`.
 To write that dict as a JSON to the .blend file you do:

 ```python
     import bpy